Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

 Description
 ^^^^^^^^^^^
-BTS700x-1EPP and BTS5001x-1TAD Shields have optional user button to perform switching.
+BTS5001x-1TAD Shields have optional user button to perform switching.
 This example demonstrates the use of optional user button.
-This functionality is not included in the main example, because the button is not populated on the board by default.